REVrobotics/node-expansion-hub-ftdi/d2xx/README.md

-This is version 2.12.28 of the FTDI D2XX drivers for Windows, downloaded from https://www.ftdichip.com/Drivers/D2XX.htm The actual Windows Drivers have been removed, leaving only the libraries.
+This is version 2.12.28 of the FTDI D2XX drivers for Windows, downloaded from https://www.ftdichip.com/Drivers/D2XX.htm The actual Windows Drivers have been removed, leaving only the d2xx .lib and .dll files.

 The following license is found in ftd2xx.h: